[Case Study Off Road México]

 Include visible calls to action in strategic sections.

-Unify navigation patterns to create a continuous and predictable experience.
+Unify navigation patterns to provide a consistent and predictable experience.

-At this stage, I defined the foundational structure of the website, prioritizing the elements that addressed the main friction points identified during the research phase.
+At this stage, I defined the basic structure of the website, prioritizing the elements that resolved the main friction points detected in the research.

-Each screen was designed to translate the findings into concrete design decisions, focused on three key objectives:
+Each screen looked to translate the findings into concrete design decisions, focused on three key objectives:

-• Highlight Off Road México’s key services through a modular and scalable architecture.
+Highlight Off Road Mexico's key services with modular and scalable architecture.

-The low-fidelity wireframes helped me visualize how each component guided the user through a natural flow—from initial interest to contact—validating the site’s structure before investing in visual design or development.
+Low-fidelity wireframes allowed me to visualize how each component guided the user through a natural flow, from initial interest to contact, validating the structure before investing in visual design or development.

 🔑

-The main video reinforces the brand’s credibility by showcasing its infrastructure and track record in action, conveying professionalism and generating immediate trust.
+The main video reinforces the brand's credibility by showcasing its infrastructure and experience in action.
+It conveys professionalism and builds immediate trust.

 👆 Visible CTAs

-Calls to action were strategically positioned to guide users toward contact or service exploration without distractions.
+The calls to action were strategically positioned to guide the user without distractions toward contacting or exploring services.

 🧭 Clear hierarchy

-Main sections (Services and Facilities) were organized with visual priority from the start to simplify navigation and reduce friction.
+The main sections (Services and Facilities) were organized with visual priority from the outset to facilitate navigation and reduce friction.

 🧩 Categorized services

-Dividing the services into three areas (Automotive, Corporate, and Activations) clarified the business scope and reinforced its specialization.
+Dividing services into three areas (Automotive, Corporate, and Activations) clarified the scope of the business and reinforced its specialization.

 🔄 Visual consistency

-A repeatable modular structure was established to maintain coherence across screens and strengthen the site’s overall visual flow.
+A replicable modular structure was established that maintains consistency across screens and reinforces the visual flow of the entire site.

-🧩 The mid-fidelity wireframes translated research insights into design decisions that removed friction and strengthened brand perception
+🧩 Medium-fidelity wireframes translated research into design decisions that eliminate friction and improve brand perception.

-The main menu was reorganized to reflect the company’s three strategic areas — Automotive, Corporate, and Activations — allowing users to identify the type of service effortlessly.
+I reorganized the main menu to reflect the company's strategic areas (Automotive, Corporate, and Activations) allowing users to easily identify the type of service they need.

-• CTA buttons were unified in consistent positions to guide users between sections, reducing the number of clicks needed to contact or explore information.
+CTA buttons were standardized in consistent positions to guide users between sections, reducing the number of clicks needed to contact or explore more information.

-• The About section was restructured with more credible and visual content, including an institutional video and client logos to strengthen trust.
+The About Us section was restructured with more reliable and visual content, including institutional videos and client logos to strengthen credibility.

-• The Facilities section highlighted photos and short descriptions of each space, supported by an interactive map and a button (View detailed layout), eliminating confusion about location or access.
+In Facilities, photos and short descriptions of each space were highlighted along with an interactive map and a button (See detailed sketch), eliminating confusion about location or access.

-• The Contact section was simplified to three visible channels and a short form, optimizing conversion.
+Contact was simplified to three visible channels and a short form, optimizing conversion.

-🎯 Key design decisions and learnings by section
+🎯 Key decisions and lessons learned by section

 1

-I redesigned the top menu into clear sections with visual hierarchy, reflecting the three strategic areas.
+I reorganized the menu into a top position with clear sections and visual hierarchy, reflecting the strategic areas.

-Friction: The heuristic analysis revealed disorientation and inconsistent navigation paths.
-Users struggled to understand the overall structure.
+Friction: Heuristic analysis detected confusion and inconsistent paths.
+Users did not understand the overall structure of the site.

-Impact: Improved orientation from the very first click, reinforcing the sense of order and professionalism.
+Impact: Better guidance from the first click, reinforcing the perception of order.

 2

-I implemented a full-height hero featuring real ORM events and test drives.
+I implemented a full-screen hero with video showing real ORM events and tests.

-Impact: Built immediate trust and conveyed professionalism, validated with stakeholder feedback.
+Impact: Generates immediate trust and professionalism, validated in tests with stakeholders.

 3

-I added a clear button with microcopy below the hero to guide users.
+I added a button with clear microcopy below the hero image to guide the user.

-Friction: The heuristic analysis showed the absence of clear directions—users didn’t know the next logical step.
+Friction: The heuristic analysis revealed a absence of clear directions; users did not know what the next logical step in the flow was.

-Impact: Guided user action without distractions, reducing dead ends in the flow.
+Impact: Guided the action without distractions, reducing dead points in the flow.

 4

-I emphasized the three divisions (Automotive, Corporate, and Activations) on the first screen.
+I highlighted the three divisions (Automotive, Corporate, and Activations) on the first screen.
+Friction: Interviews revealed that they were confused about ORM's business and did not understand its versatility.

-Impact: Clarified the company’s reach and reinforced its B2B positioning.
+Impact: It clarified the company's reach and positioned its B2B specialization.

 5

-I added a secondary contextual call to action.
+I added a second contextual call to action.

-Impact: Increased retention and encouraged deeper exploration within the site.
+Impact: Increased retention and exploration within the site.

 6

-I condensed the brand identity content into three lines that communicate mission, focus, and experience.
+I reduced the identity content communicated by mission, approach, and experience.

-Friction: Carla Torres expressed that she didn’t have time to read long texts, and the benchmark revealed that reference agencies use clear, brief messages in their introductions.
+Friction: Carla Torres said she didn't have time to read long texts, and the benchmark showed that leading agencies use clear and concise messages in their presentations.

 Impact: Immediate communication of brand value.